dpacheco0921/FlyCaImAn/README.md

-# CaImProPi-MATLAB
+# FlyCaImAn - Fly Calcium Imaging Analysis Pipeline

-Calcium Imaging Processing Pipeline of 3D time series
+Matlab code for analysis of calcium imaging data from the Drosophila brain, including motion correction, ROI segmentation, and detection of stimulus-modulated ROIs.

 # Organization of data